brothercast/brothercast/README.md

 - 👋 Hi, I’m Anthonio (@brothercast) from the Pettit Bros.
 Brothercast and Structured Speculation.
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently earning my Data Science nanodegree
+- 🌱 I'm a recent graduate of Udacity's Data Science Nanodegree program.
 - 💞️ I’m looking to collaborate on artificial intelligence and project management
 - 📫 How to reach me: Twitter @ambp // LinkedIn https://linkedin.com/in/mighuel
 - 🌐 https://structuredspeculation.com